 Certainly, many consumers could be better educating themselves on money matters.
 According to the 2014 Financial Literacy Survey of 2,016 adults, conducted by the Harris Poll for the National Foundation for Credit Counseling, 41% of respondents gave themselves a grade of C or worse on their knowledge of personal finance.

-In other words, a lot of people are woefully deficient in their knowledge of money matters – a fact you might want to remember the next time you plan to splurge or take out a loan without thinking things through in order to fund an extravagance.
+In other words, a lot of people are woefully deficient in their knowledge of financial issues – a fact you might want to remember the next time you plan to splurge or take out a loan without thinking things through in order to fund an extravagance.

 Why do we buy more stuff than we need, and why are we willing to pay above the odds for this stuff?
-When you stop to think about it, what thinking would compel somebody to spend money on things they didn’t actually need in the first place, or to upend their expectations of what is reasonable to spend because of the amount they bring home?
+What thinking would compel somebody to spend money on things they didn’t actually need, or to upend their expectations of what is reasonable to spend because of the amount they bring home?
 I can buy a decent mango for £1 from my local shop, and it’s bloody lovely.
 Why would I then spend £3.50 on an anaemic mango from Borough Market or £4 from Harvey Nichols if I had a higher salary?
-Surely the more sensible option is to buy the cheaper, still decent mango, and have more money to spend on other things?
-Or perhaps accept a slightly higher tax rate to give additional spend on things that are important to us; the NHS, education, scientific research, to give but three examples.
+Surely the more sensible option is to buy the cheaper, decent mango, and have more money to spend on other things?
+Or perhaps accept a slightly higher tax rate to give additional spend on things that are important to us; the NHS, education, and scientific research, to give but three examples.

 But this forces us to admit weakness in our lives, and challenges us to think differently.
 After all, we earn our money, so why shouldn’t we live according to our means, right?
 Well, yes; if you’re a doctor with life and death decisions in your hands, then you must be paid well; but does that mean others should live on the poverty line (or, indeed, below it) because they’re on the bare minimum wage and survive by using food banks?
 And if the answer to that question is “no,” then how do we resolve it?
 Well, I’m no expert, but first let’s look at why we spend money in the first place on “things”.